x

 • Have liver disease or abnormal liver enzyme levels

-You are not alone.
-Many people start using Feel Free for good reasons, like wanting to relax, increase focus, or avoid alcohol.
-But if you are starting to rely on it or notice that it is affecting your mood, health, or daily life, help is available.
+Many people start using products like Feel Free for positive reasons — to relax, focus, or avoid alcohol.
+If your relationship with it feels more complicated than expected, or if you’re starting to rely on it or notice that it is affecting your mood, health, or daily life, support is available.

 At Eleanor Health, we provide whole-person, trauma-informed support for people navigating all types of substance use, including products like kratom and kava.
 Whether you are just starting to think about your relationship with Feel Free or are ready to make a change, our care team is here for you.